Overview of Routing Algorithms

 This kind of routing further get divided as below:

-- Flooding: For this kind of routing no network is required.
+- Flooding: For this kind of routing, no network is required.
 This kind of routing allows incoming packets to retransmit on every link.
-Each and every packet is numbered uniquely so duplicate packets can be discarded easily.
-Nodes can remember the packets so by this network traffic get balanced.
-Flooding is a non-adaptive algorithm so every node is visited.
+Each and every packet is numbered uniquely so that duplicate packets can be discarded easily.
+Nodes can remember the packets, so by this, network traffic gets balanced.
+Flooding is a non-adaptive algorithm, so every node is visited.
 All the possible routes are getting checked.
 We can say that flooding is the simplest form of packet forwarding.

-- Adaptive routing algorithm: This kind of algorithm tends to change their routing decisions as per the network topology or traffic load changes.
+- Adaptive routing algorithm: This kind of algorithm tends to change its routing decisions based on network topology or traffic load changes.
 The adaptive algorithm is also known as a dynamic routing algorithm.

 1)Distance Vector (distance-vector routing): Routers generally get data from the routing table.
-Every neighboring router gets the information updated from there routing table in a specific time interval.
+Every neighbouring router gets the information updated from there routing table in a specific time interval.

 For Example.
-Distance vector routing table is as shown below:
+The distance vector routing table is as shown below:

 |Network ID||COST||Next Hop|

-2)To link state (link state routing): Link step routing has following steps
+2)To link-state (link-state routing): Link step routing has the following steps

 - Link state routing discovers nodes and search for their address and saves it